ragnor-rs/el-adapter/Readme.md

 * generics

 cons:
-* early stage of development (not all functions are implementd)
+* early stage of development (not all functions are implemented)

 Example